keerthik/code-book/README.md

 # Disclaimer
 This repository is a **proof of concept** and **work in progress**

+The actual contents of the book are being imported into this repository as the design of the repository is being developed.

 # Introduction
 Code Book is, as it sounds, a learning resource for programming based on the concept Adaptive GIT-LEARN by @keerthik.